BjrnJhsn/git-outlier/README.md

                         comments 'NLOC'.
 If not specified, the default is 'CCN.
   --span SPAN, -s SPAN  The number (integer) of months the analysis will look at.
 Default is 12 months.
 ```

+## Background
+The idea comes from Michael Feathers' article [Getting Empirical about Refactoring](https://www.agileconnection.com/article/getting-empirical-about-refactoring).

+The code complexity is computed using [lizard](http://www.lizard.ws/).